Maui fires death toll at 55 as warning sirens' silence questioned

 The blaze is already the state's deadliest natural disaster since a 1960 tsunami that killed 61 people on the Big Island and deadliest U.S. wildfire since the 2018 Camp Fire in California, which killed at least 85 people and laid waste to the town of Paradise.

-"Lahaina, with a few rare exceptions, has been burned down," Gov. Josh Green said during a Thursday news conference after walking the ruins of the town with Maui County Mayor Richard Bissen.
-"Without a doubt, it feels like a bomb was dropped on Lahaina."
+"Lahaina, with a few rare exceptions, has been burned down," Gov. Josh Green said during a Thursday news conference after walking the ruins of the town with Maui County Mayor Richard Bissen Jr. "Without a doubt, it feels like a bomb was dropped on Lahaina."

 Green said "hundreds of homes" have been burned and estimated over 1,000 buildings have been destroyed.